strongloop/loopback/README.md

 ##### ctx.user

 A `Model` representing the user calling the method remotely. **Note:** this is undefined if the remote method is not invoked by a logged in user.

+##### ctx.result

+During `afterRemote` hooks, `ctx.result` will contain the data about to be sent to a client.
+Modify this object to transform data before it is sent.

 ##### Rest